avionic-design/pbs-stage2/README.md

 # What is PBS:

 PBS is the Platform Build System.
-It is a set of scripts that automatically build a defined set of software packages that can be installed in a root filesystem or as an initial ramdisk.
+It is a set of scripts that automatically builds a defined set of software packages that can be installed in a root filesystem or as an initial ramdisk.

 PBS builds everything from source.
 To do this, it downloads software tarballs